This post may contain affiliate links. Please see our disclosure policy.

 • In a medium saucepan, melt butter over medium heat and add shallots and mushrooms.
 Cook, stirring occasionally, till softened, about 2-3 minutes.
 Then sprinkle flour in evenly and stir till combined, about 1 minute.

 • Stir in the stock, still over medium heat, and bring to a simmer.
 Continue to simmer, stirring occasionally until thickened, about 4-5 minutes.
-Add the cream, vinegar, and fresh thyme leaves until combined.
+Add the cream, and fresh thyme leaves until combined.
 Bring back to a simmer about 2 minutes until the gravy is thickened and creamy.
 Add salt and pepper to taste.
 Serve warm.

 Notes